 In 2005, the Association adopted a new crest but which incorporated elements of the old design.

 In the same year Peter Mole, who had been President (1999-2000) of the Chartered Institute of Patent Attorneys in the United Kingdom, was elected the first Honorary Member and he donated a beautiful silver plate to the Association.
 The Association named this kind gift "The Honorary Member’s Plate" and is now presented as an award to individual members of the Association who have made a special contribution to the Association and can encompass contributions to social events, committees, education or any other aspect of the Association.
 In 2008, the Association also had the pleasure of electing its first Overseas Members, Eric and Margaret Ramage from the United Kingdom.
 In 2013 Niamh Hall was elected the first female President of the Association.
+On the 2nd December 2019, the Patents Office changed its name to the “Intellectual Property Office of Ireland” (IPOI).

 The Association has come a long way since its foundation in 1929.
 It has flourished and has done a great deal to assist in the healthy development and protection of intellectual property rights in general, both in Ireland and abroad, and its activities have extended far beyond its original aim of protecting the interests of Irish Patent Agents.